explore

 Sun Protection

 You’d be hard pressed to find a more comfortable piece of clothing than Mountain Hardwear’s Crater Lake Long-Sleeve Hoody.
-It can be warn next to skin, or over a base layer and will protect you not only from light precipitation, and breeze, but also sun exposure.
+It can be worn next to skin, or over a base layer and will protect you not only from light precipitation, and breeze, but also sun exposure.
 Comes in Mens and Womens.

 Mid-Layer